Below are Loggers that currently will log the MAIDENHEAD MAYHEM Contest for you.

 Be sure to activate the Call History Feature.

-Verify it is active by clicking on Config and a menu appears, make sure the
+Verify it is active by clicking on Config and a menu appears,

 Enable Call History Lookup is check marked.